CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Border-Gateway-Protocol-BGP/_index.md

 - It is not necessary to use auto BGP across all switches in your configuration.
 For example, you can use auto BGP to configure one switch but set ASNs manually to other switches.
 - USe auto BGP in two-tier spine and leaf networks.
 Using auto BGP in three-tier networks with super spines can result in incorrect ASN assignments.
 - The `leaf` keyword generates the ASN based on a hash of the switch MAC address.
 The ASN assigned can change after a switch replacement.
-- You can configure auto BGP with <!--NCLU or -->NVUE.
+- You can configure auto BGP with NVUE.
 {{%/notice%}}

 ### eBGP and iBGP